Android OS privacy settings: Tight level

 6. Scroll down the page to Your data in the Assistant;

-8. Tap Web & App Activity;
+8. Tap Web & App activity;

-9. Turn off the toggle;
+9. Tap Turn off (1 step);

-16. Tap Delete.
+14. Tap Delete.

 Assistant will still be able to search for information.
 However, the search results and recommendations will not include your preferences.